DevAdedeji/DS/readme.md

 This is referred to as the amount of computational resources used by the algorithm

 ## Time Complexity
-Time complexity is the time an algorithms takes to run...
+Time complexity is how much time an algorithms takes to run...

 ## Space Complexity